EuroPCR highlights Part 1: Evolving eligible patient population for TAVI (18-20 May 2021)

 TAVI for bicuspid aortic valve

 TAVI for bicuspid valve aortic stenosis was a hot topic at this year’s EuroPCR – with the evolution of TAVI into these patients who have previously been excluded from clinical trials based on their anatomy.
-Bicuspid aortic valve discussions were held with Prof. Bernard Prendergaast, Prof. Simon Redwood, Dr Darren Mylotte, Dr Raj Makker, Dr Didier Tchetche, and Dr Jörg Kempfort!
+Bicuspid aortic valve discussions were held with Prof. Bernard Prendergast, Prof. Simon Redwood, Dr Darren Mylotte, Dr Raj Makkar, Dr Didier Tchetche, and Dr Jörg Kempfert.

 Bicuspid aortic valve disease is the most common congenital heart disorder in adults, affecting 1-2% of the population, and can be complicated by aortic stenosis.
 Traditionally, SAVR has been the treatment of choice for symptomatic bicuspid aortic stenosis because of their challenging anatomy: up to 50% of patients undergoing SAVR for AS have bicuspid valves.1 Patients with bicuspid aortic valves are frequently observed in younger patients who undergo SAVR; it has been reported that as many as 41.7% of those who are 70 years of age who undergo SAVR have a bicuspid aortic valve.1 As TAVI expands into the intermediate- and low-risk patient cohorts, this has critical implications for TAVI and valve anatomy.1